 An extraordinary claim must be placed into a larger context to see how it fits.
 When people claim that the Egyptian pyramids and the Sphinx were built more than 10,000 years ago by an unknown, advanced race, they are not presenting any context for that earlier civilization.
 Where are the rest of the artifacts of those people?
 Where are their works of art, their weapons, their clothing, their tools, their trash?
 Archaeology simply does not operate this way.

-5. Has anyone gone out of the way to disprove the claim, or has only supportive evidence
+5. Has anyone gone out of the way to disprove the claim, or has only supportive evidence been sought?

 This is the confirmation bias, or the tendency to seek confirmatory evidence and to reject or ignore disconfirmatory evidence.
 The confirmation bias is powerful, pervasive and almost impossible for any of us to avoid.
 It is why the methods of science that emphasize checking and rechecking, verification and replication, and especially attempts to falsify a claim, are so critical.